Nappuccinos To More Weekend Z's: Strategize To Catch Up On Lost Sleep

 And Horne has another nap strategy for those times when you want to wake up feeling very alert.

 "People call it a caff nap," Horne says.
-The idea: Lay down to sleep immediately after drinking a cup of coffee.
+The idea: Lie down to sleep immediately after drinking a cup of coffee.

 "That coffee takes 20 minutes to kick in," Horne explains.
-That's just enough time to catch a few Z's, and has been shown to be "a very effective combination" for sleepy drivers, he says.
+That's just enough time to catch a few Z's, and it has been shown to be "a very effective combination" for sleepy drivers, he says.

 The caffeine-plus-nap strategy now goes by several names.
 My favorite (with a hat tip to writer Daniel Pink): the nappuccino.

-Note: Editor's note: If you like this article, you should check out Life Kit, NPR's family of podcasts for navigating your life — everything from finances to diet and exercise to raising kids.
-Our new sleep guide is out Monday.
-Sign up for the newsletter, or email us at lifekit@npr.org.